stevealexrs/OpenCore-IdeaPad-S340-15IWL/README.md

 This is the main guide I follow: [OpenCore Dortania](https://dortania.github.io/OpenCore-Install-Guide/)

-Note: The commit description is inaccurate since all the files are uploaded at the same time.
+Note: The commit descriptions are inaccurate since all the files are uploaded at the same time.

 Note: This repo contains extra properties files added by Mac. (.DS_STORE, .\__filename_ etc)